caiohamamura/gdalBindings-r/README.md

 Please report any issue regarding the gdalBindings package to Dr. Hamamura (hamamura.caio@ifsp.edu.br)

 # Citing gdalBindings-R
-Hamamura, C. gdalBindings-R: wraps around GDAL C library using Rcpp for reading and writing to Raster, version 0.1.17, accessed on January.
-30 2024, available at: <https://github.com/caiohamamura/gdalBindings-R>
+Hamamura, C. gdalBindings-R: wraps around GDAL C library using Rcpp for reading and writing to Raster, version 0.1.18, accessed on April.
+01 2024, available at: <https://github.com/caiohamamura/gdalBindings-R>